Hahm7/hahm/themes/aether/README.md

 The `dropCap` parameter is used to determine if the first letter of a post should be a dropped capital.
 A dropped capital letter is the large decorative letter at the beginning of a book or section.

 Add an interesting description and a good image to each post to get the most value from this theme.

+Aether takes advantage of [page bundles](https://gohugo.io/content-management/page-bundles/) to optimize your images for your site.
+This may require you to update the way your content is structured, also see [content organization](https://gohugo.io/content-management/organization/).
+Use the `image` and `smallimg` shortcodes to take full advantage of image optimization.
+Also, the `featuredImage` resource must exist in the post's page bundle.

 Posts are written in markdown.
 You can find how to write in markdown from this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).